alicehillier/rainforest-cafe/README.md

 1. Use Bootstrap to implement a hamburger menu in the navbar.

-2. Add pages with full content for the footer list links.
+2. Add footer links and their respective pages.

 3. Add a page for recipes/tips.